August 13, 2025

 These perks were selected based on the strength of available evidence, real-world employer results, and their ability to align with both workforce needs and organizational objectives.
 We prioritized solutions that support physical and mental health, improve workplace equity, and integrate easily into existing benefits ecosystems.

-What the best vendors offer: On-demand access to licensed providers, app-based tracking and engagement tools, integrations with broader health benefits platforms, and transparent reporting dashboards.
+What the best vendors offer: On-demand access to qualified providers, app-based tracking and engagement tools, integrations with broader health benefits platforms, and transparent reporting dashboards.

 Evidence: One study found that telehealth users had 38% fewer hospital admissions and 31% lower healthcare costs.¹ Virtual physical therapy programs like Sword Health show high engagement and strong clinical outcomes, with 64% fewer missed workdays among engaged members.²